ramiev/IrrigationSystem/README.md

     no Light 0 - 214
     light 214 - 1023

-  Temperature Sensor :
-    DS18B20 1-Wire Digital Temperature Sensor

   Measures soil moisture and lighting, watering plants when humidity is low and no sun through valve control.
-  Measures and records irrigation time and moisture and lighting values
+  Measures and records irrigation time and moisture and lighting values to SD card

-  The irrigation activity is documented and writing to file datalog.csv

   bluetooth LE support

 note: